NicholasMamo/multiplex-plot/README.md

 You can install Multiplex using pip: `python -m pip install -U multiplex-plot`.

-### Creating visualizations
+### Quickstart

 Creating visualizations with Multiplex is very easy.
-For example, you can create a text visualization with a simple function call, including all styling options:
+For example, you can create a text-only visualization in just 10 lines of code, including all styling options:

 ```python
 import matplotlib.pyplot as plt